General

 Q: Can students place ads?

-Q: Why do I get re-directed to Feedburner when I click subscribe?
+Q: Why do I get re-directed to Feedburner when I click on “Get Jobs by Email”?

-Feedburner is a free Google tool we use to manage our subscriptions and it provides us with an effective means for distributing our blog content.
+Feedburner is a free Google tool we use to manage our subscriptions and it provides us with an effective means for distributing our jobs.
 If you ever wish to unsubscribe then simply click on the “unsubscribe” link that is located at the bottom of each distributed mail.

 [Back to Top]